itsmoops/my-retail/README.md

 # myRetail Target Case Study

-This application was created for the Target Lead Engineer interview It uses React, Redux, Firebase and Webpack.
+This application was created for the Target Engineer interview.
+It uses React, Redux, Firebase and Webpack.

 I used an existing boilerplate that I have been working on in my spare time.
 Some of this may be overkill, but I wanted to show some of the tools that I use in personal projects.